 BACKGROUND

 Cancer-related fatigue (CRF) is the most common concomitant symptom in the treatment of colorectal cancer (CRC).
-Patients present with subjective fatigue state accompanied by cognitive dysfunction, which seriously affects the quality of life of patients.
+Such patients often present with subjective fatigue state accompanied by cognitive dysfunction, which seriously affects the quality of life of patients.

 AIM

-To explore the effects of cognitive behavior therapy (CBT) combined with Baduanjin exercise on CRF, cognitive impairment and quality of life in patients with CRC after chemotherapy, and to provide a theoretical basis and practical reference for rehabilitation of CRC after chemotherapy.
+To explore the effects of cognitive behavior therapy (CBT) combined with Baduanjin exercise on CRF, cognitive impairment, and quality of life in patients with CRC after chemotherapy, and to provide a theoretical basis and practical reference for rehabilitation of CRC after chemotherapy.

 METHODS

-Fifty-five patients with CRC after radical resection and chemotherapy were randomly divided into the experimental and control groups.
-The experimental group received the intervention of CBT combined with exercise intervention for 6 mo, and observed and measured the indicators at baseline, 3 mo and 6 mo, and evaluated the intervention effect.
+Fifty-five patients with CRC after radical resection and chemotherapy were randomly divided into either an experimental or a control group.
+The experimental group received the intervention of CBT combined with exercise intervention for 6 mo, and indicators were observed and measured at baseline, 3 mo, and 6 mo to evaluate the intervention effect.

 RESULTS

-Compared with the baseline, in the experimental group 3 mo after intervention due to CRF, cognitive function, quality of life score and P300 amplitude and latency changes were significantly better than in the control group (P < 0.01).
-Compared with the control group, at 3 mo, the experimental group had significant differences in CRF, P300 amplitude and quality of life score (P < 0.05), and significant differences in P300 Latency and cognitive function (P < 0.01).
-Compared with the control group, at 6 mo, CRF, P300 amplitude, P300 Latency, cognitive function and quality of life score were further improved in the experimental group, with significant differences (P < 0.01).
-The total scores of CRF and each dimension were negatively correlated with quality of life (P < 0.05), while the total scores of cognitive impairment and each dimension were positively correlated with quality of life (P < 0.05).
+Compared with the baseline values, in the experimental group 3 mo after intervention, cognitive function, quality of life score, and P300 amplitude and latency changes were significantly better (P < 0.01).
+Compared with the control group, at 3 mo, the experimental group had significant differences in CRF, P300 amplitude, and quality of life score (P < 0.05), as well as significant differences in P300 latency and cognitive function (P < 0.01).
+Compared with the control group, at 6 mo, CRF, P300 amplitude, P300 latency, cognitive function and quality of life score were further improved in the experimental group, with significant differences (P < 0.01).
+The total score of CRF and the scores of each dimension were negatively correlated with quality of life (P < 0.05), while the total score of cognitive impairment and the scores of each dimension were positively correlated with quality of life (P < 0.05).

 CONCLUSION

-CBT combined with body-building Baduanjin exercise can improve CRF and cognitive impairment in CRC patients after chemotherapy, and improve quality of life.
+CBT combined with body-building Baduanjin exercise can improve CRF and cognitive impairment in CRC patients after chemotherapy, and improve their quality of life.

 Key Words: Colorectal cancer; Cognitive behavior therapy; Baduanjin exercise; Cancer-related fatigue; Cognitive function; Quality of life

 Lin ZG, Li RD, Ai FL, Li S, Zhang XA.
-Effects of cognitive behavior therapy combined with Baduanjin in patients of colorectal cancer.
+Effects of cognitive behavior therapy combined with Baduanjin in patients with colorectal cancer.
 World J Gastrointest Oncol 2021; In press

 Core Tip: Cognitive behavior therapy combined with body-building Baduanjin exercise can improve cancer-induced fatigue and cognitive impairment in colorectal cancer patients after chemotherapy, and improve their quality of life.
 The quality of life of colorectal cancer patients may be related to cancer-induced fatigue and cognitive level.
 Cognitive behavior therapy combined with exercise intervention deserves to be promoted in cancer patients.